damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 Among four classes of StartSSL certificates, there is one **free**, called [Class 1][startssl-class-1].
 This is the one will be referencing to in this post.
 But, of course, you are free to choose their premium products too.
 On their website, you can find a [comparison chart][startssl-compare] for their certificates.

 [StartCom Certificate Policy & Practice Statements][startssl-policy] covers a lot of procedures to make sure they can trust their customers information.
-This document states rules, obligations, validation, etc. General information can be found through their [documentation][startssl-docs].
+That document states rules, obligations, validations, etc. General information can be found through their [documentation][startssl-docs].

 ### StartSSL Class 1 Features